naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 According to an article by [AppAnyRun](https://any.run/malware-trends/emotet), Emotet can act like a worm and spread using local networks, which makes it extremely hard to clean-up.
 In addition to this, the Trojan has advanced persistence and anti-evasion mechanics, such as the ability to detect sandboxes and virtual machines with an option to generate false indicators to throw researches off.
 On top of that, the Trojan has a polymorphic design – meaning that it can change its code to bypass signature-based detection, making this cyber defense strategy useless against its’ attacks.Today Emotet is targeting governments, corporations, small businesses and individuals, focusing on Africa, Europe and America.

 ## Technical Description
-This new emotet malspam gets sent via email with a hyperlink (samples below).
+The new emotet malspam is sent via an email with a hyperlink (samples below).

 ![](../assets/images/emotet-malspam1.png)

 These emails pick an employee’s firstname, lastname, adds it to the sender’s name and also to the signature – and then spams other employees.